Priprocks/Competitive-Programming/Algorithms/Geometric Algorithms/README.md

 * **Line Intersection**

--To check if two lines intersect or not
+-To check if two lines intersect or not.

-*
+* **Convex HUll- Jarvis**

+-Given a set of points, find the set of points of the smallest convex polygon that contains all the points of it.

+- O(n^2) implementation